 - CH-3.1.
 Reevaluate the Motel Reuse Overlay District to determine if allowing an increase in density would incentivize further redevelopment of substandard hotel and motel rooms into year-round housing units. - CH-3.2.
 Continue to promote and expand the Board of Health's Certificate of Habitability program.
 The Town should attempt to make inroads where people have not opted in and ensure that participants keep up with certificate requirements. - CH-3.3.
-Actively participate in the YWCA's task force on homelessness in cooperation with Salisbury Housing Authority, Salisbury Schools, Council on Aging, police, service providers (e.g., Pettingill House) and others, to better understand and more effectively address local and regional issues around homelessness.
+Actively participate in the YWCA's task force on homelessness in cooperation with Salisbury Housing Authority, Salisbury Schools, Council on Aging, police, service providers (e.g., Pettingill House) and others, to better understand and more effectively address local and regional issues around homelessness. - CH-3.4.
+Update Salisbury's Affordable Housing Production Plan, prioritizing the needs of vulnerable populations like older adults, people with disabilities, and those experiencing homelessness.

-Town of Salisbury

-Community Health Snapshot
+Town of Salisbury Community Health Snapshot